hujhax/austin-improv-wiki/Racket.md

 |Run	=	March 2012
 |Subsequent Runs = Sep 2012
 }}
+:*This page refers to the 2012 improv show inspired by *Stomp''.
+For the 2014 musical-improv troupe, see [[That Racket!]].
 ***Racket*** (full title: ***RACKET: Rhythm-Based Improv***) was an improv show that alternated scenework with rhythmic improvisation using found objects.

 ## History